blogify-dev/blogify/README.md

 Blogify uses `Ktor` on the backend and `Angular` on the frontend.

-It uses `PostgreSQL` as a databse.
+It uses `PostgreSQL` as a database.

 ## Performance